Maintaining good standards in your rented property for landlords

 Financial Penalty Notice (FPN)

-A Financial Penalty Notice (FPN) is a civil penalty issued against the landlord or agent, as an alternative to prosecution, for offences under the Housing Act 2004.
+A Financial Penalty Notice (FPN) is a civil penalty issued against a landlord or agent, as an alternative to prosecution, for certain housing‑related offences under applicable legislation, including the Housing Act 2004.

 Relevant offences include: